evanx/chronica/lib/ComponentFactory.md

    return those;
 }
 ```
-where the `state` method is for introspection to assist with debugging.
+where the readable `state` property is for introspection to assist with debugging.

 The `ComponentFactory` provides the component with the following:
 - its configuration, which is decorated with defaults and asserted